For Bilibili Inc. [BILI], Analyst sees a rise to $76. What next?

 Bilibili Inc. (“Bilibili” or the “Company”) (Nasdaq: BILI and HKEX: 9626), an iconic brand and a leading video community for young generations in China, announced that it will report its third quarter 2021 unaudited financial results on Wednesday, November 17, 2021, before the open of U.S. markets.

-Bilibili Inc. represents 384.59 million in outstanding shares, while the company has a total market value of $30.26 billion with the latest information.
-BILI stock price has been found in the range of $75.22 to $80.96.
+Bilibili Inc. stock has also gained 2.66% of its value over the past 7 days.
+However, BILI stock has inclined by 1.71% in the 3 months of the year.
+Over the past six months meanwhile, it has lost -7.06% and lost -5.14% year-on date.

-If compared to the average trading volume of 4.55M shares, BILI reached a trading volume of 3389128 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for BILI stock reached $31.53 billion, with 384.59 million shares outstanding and 204.81 million shares in the current float.
+Compared to the average trading volume of 4.40M shares, BILI reached a trading volume of 4154827 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Bilibili Inc. [BILI]:
+Here’s what leading stock market gurus have to say about Bilibili Inc. [BILI]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for BILI shares is $108.79 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on BILI stock is a recommendation set at 1.60.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.